HonestInsurance/Resources/research/WhitePaper.md

 <img src="https://github.com/HonestInsurance/Resources/blob/master/research/formulas/ch5-img4.png?raw=true" width="862" style="padding:30px; padding-left:50px">

-In this model the consumers are charged the average future cost for the insurance ( Bond PayoutAverage per day) at a minimum.
+In this model the consumers are charged the average future cost for the insurance ( Bond Payout<sub> Average per day</sub>) at a minimum.
 The benefits of charging the average at a minimum premium is that the daily premiums charged over time are more stable as short term fluctuations in maturing bonds are compensated for.
 During the days when the bond maturity payouts are low the premiums charged are parked in the Bond account and are being consumed during days when bond maturity payouts are high.
 As a result the model provides a fairer premium model to all consumers independently of when someone joins or leaves the insurance pool.

-The reasoning for using a buffer amount of 3 times the average payout amount per day is that as the name _Target Premium__Tomorrow_ suggests this is only a target premium the model is aiming for using the information that is available at a given point in time and is not guaranteed to be able to actually collect.
+The reasoning for using a buffer amount of 3 times the average payout amount per day is that as the name _Target Premium <sub>Tomorrow</sub>_ suggests this is only a target premium the model is aiming for using the information that is available at a given point in time and is not guaranteed to be able to actually collect.
 The exact premium to be charged will only be known 24 hours later.
 To account for this inaccuracy a buffer of 3x suffices as compensation.

 4. **Cumulative risk of all active policies within the pool**